MobileSheets

 Link points are an extremely useful feature that is especially suited for sheet music.
 Link points allow you to instantly jump from one page to another, preventing the need for frantic page turns when you encounter a repeat (D.S./D.C.).
 MobileSheets automatically detects when a page is reached that has link points, and will render all of the destination pages in the background so that the transition between pages is seamless.
 For this reason, that maximum number of links is limited to 10 to preserve system resources (MobileSheetsFree users can only create 2 link points per song).

 To create a link point, open the link section in the sliding window, and click the button.
 Most of the overlay will be hidden except for the page slider and the display at the top, which indicates what to do.
 Tap the location that you want to link from first, then swipe to turn pages (or use the page slider) to locate the page to link to.
-Once you tap again , the link is created, and will show up in the link section of the sliding window.
+Once you tap again, the link is created, and will show up in the link section of the sliding window.
 All links are color coded to make it easier to identify where a given link point will go, so the descriptions of the links contain the colors.
 This whole sequence is shown in the images below.
 The first image shows that the link from point is in the middle of the page (look for the light blue dot in the middle of the page on the right side).

-9 - First Link Spot Placed
+21 - First Link Spot Placed

 The next image shows the completed link.

-10 - The Link Has Been Created
+22 - The Link Has Been Created

 After the link point is created, you may not be able to see the end point very well.
 This is intentional, as it would serve little purpose to block visibility of the sheet music.
 If you click the link start point, it will light up, change pages, and briefly light up the end point before it fades back to transparency.
 This is to help you identify where you are supposed to start playing.
+If you would like to change the size of the link points, see the Settings section for information on how to adjust the link point radius.

 Link points cannot currently be rearranged in the window.
 If you need to remove a link point, press and hold on the particular item to be removed, and select the delete option from the menu.
 This will update the colors of the existing link points, as their position in the list changes.

-Media Playback
+Audio Playback

-11 - Media Playback
+23 - Media Playback

 Metronome